Many groups have moved their regular meetings online.

 To do this you’ll need the phone number, PIN and possibly a PWD.

 Find a meeting you’d like to join and click on its name to go to that meeting’s details page.
-Click on the Zoom button to join the meeting using Zoom.
+Click on the Join w/Zoom button to join without having to type in a Meeeting ID.

 Many meetings require a password.
 Please read the notes section carefully to find the password.
 A few meetings require you to contact them via text or email to get the password.

 Some Zoom meetings list their ID and Password in the description.
 You can write these down if you’d rather not have to return to this website to get the info.